DHRI-Curriculum/Data-and-Ethics/lessons.md

 Adapted from: [Georgia Tech](https://www.gatech.edu/)

+## Evaluation

+Research data can be defined as:

+- materials or information necessary to come to my conclusion.*
+- the recorded factual material commonly accepted in the scientific community as necessary to validate research findings.*
+- method of collection and analysis.
+- objective and error-free.

 ## Challenge: Forms of Data

 These are some (most!) of the shapes your research data might transform into.